You are here:

 For the Southeast Asia Youth Network (SYN), the global campaign of tdh on the “Child Right to a Healthy Environment” #MyPlanetMyRights is relevant and fits into the direction that was agreed upon in January 2019.
 Since its formation, the issue of environmental destruction and the resulting impacts this has on the fulfillment of their rights, has been consistently identified by the children and youth SYN members as an urgent and priority issue.

 In Laos and Thailand, the SYN members are unified in identifying the threat of dam construction along the Mekong and Salaween River and have been actively involved in opposing the planned construction of these dams.
 In the Philippines, environmental issues being taken up are closely linked to heightened militarization and displacement of communities occupying land (mostly ancestral domain of indigenous people) which are being targeted as expansion areas for mining and commercial plantations.
 The ongoing priority of the government to increase coal-fired power plants as a source of energy is also another environmental issue which children and youth are involved in.
 River pollution and garbage pollution are urgent issues as well that are affecting children and youth in all SEA countries and this is particularly the focus of the advocacy of children and youth from Cambodia, Vietnam and Indonesia.

-In the countries, youth groups will continue awareness-raising on the campaign and on specific environmental issues such as use of chemical pesticides, mining, coal-fired power plants, through caravans, press conference, Facebook live sessions, seminars and photo competition.
+In the countries, youth groups will continue awareness-raising on the campaign and on specific environmental issues such as garbage, use of chemical pesticides, mining, coal-fired power plants, through theater play, peer to peer education, caravans, tree-planting, community clean-ups, seminars and photo competition.